How to do systematic searching

 Combining search terms in the database search history

 Most major article databases provide access to your search history.
-The search history shows which subject terms and text words you have searched for, how they have been combined, and how many hits each search has returned.
+The search history shows which subject terms and text words you have searched for, how they have been combined, and some databases also show how many hits each search has returned.

 Example: Systematic search presented via the search history in Web of Science

-Topic = search for textwords in the following fields of the reference: Title, abstract, author keyword and keywords plus
+Topic = search for textwords in the following fields of the reference: Title, abstract, author keywords and keywords plus

 Reviewing the search result